keenanberry/keenanberry.github.io/README.md

 # keenanberry.github.io
-A web page display for my CV
+A web page display for my resume